LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

-To see the second point, fix $f$ and define the linear operator $T\U fg:= f\star g$.
+To see the second point fix $f$ and define the linear operator $T\U fg:= f\star g$.
 Then, for $g \in  L^1(\mathbb{R}^d)$ and
 $g \in  L^{p'}(\mathbb{R}^d)$ respectively